tsga/DataMigrationScripts/Alaska/ReadMe.md

 4. Others: METHODS,  LU_SOURCE_TYPE, LU_FRESH_SALINE_INDICATOR, and LU_UNITS are straight forward for creating unique values and their identifiers.

 ## Manipulated data file
-This [excel file][3] is a copy of the orignal one which also containts all the data manipulation sheets to prepare the WaDE tables
+This [excel file][3] is a copy of the original one which also contains all the data manipulation sheets to prepare the WaDE tables

 [3]:https://github.com/WSWCWaterDataExchange/DataMigrationScripts/tree/master/Alaska/Prepareation_files